MicrosoftDocs/microsoft-365-docs-pr.pt-BR/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### <a name="format"></a>Formatar

-padrão alfanumérico de 11 caracteres
+Padrão alfanumérico de 11 caracteres

 ### <a name="pattern"></a>Padrão